Which Colorado Insurance Companies Offer the Cheapest SR-22 Insurance?

 If you'd rather have a balance between quality and price, you can also shop for the top-rated car insurance companies in Colorado.

 The filing cost for an SR-22 insurance certificate is only about $25.

-If you commit a serious driving offense like a hit-and-run, you’ll need to pay more for SR-22 coverage.
+If you commit a serious driving offense like a hit-and-run, your average cost of car insurance will rise.

 What Is SR-22 Insurance in Colorado?
 Who Needs It?
 How Do You Get It?

 An SR-22 is not a car insurance policy.
 Instead, “SR-22” refers to the form filed by your auto insurance company that proves you meet your state’s minimum liability coverage regulations.
 Insurance after a DUI can be costly, but it’s necessary for drivers who commit this serious violation.
 As per Colorado law, your car insurer needs to file the SR-22 form digitally on your behalf, but you need to check with your provider to see if they’re willing to cover high-risk drivers.